hamed-shirbandi/TaskoMask/Src/Libraries/3-Domain/Domain/README.md

 # What is Domain ?
 This is a place that we implement Domain Model by using DDD concepts.
-It contains 2 BC as below at the moment and we are going to add another in future for reporting by using a separate read DB.
+It contains 3 BC as below at the moment and we are going to add another in future for reporting by using a separate read DB.

+## Authorization
+This BC contains a generic subdomain.
+It is used to handle everything about authorization for all type of users (Member, Operator)
+We don't implement a rich domain model for it and we don't use CQRS.
+It is less important to have much focus on it.

 ## Membership
-This BC contains a generic subdomain for membership area.
+This BC contains a supporting subdomain.
 It is used by operators for managing application data by using an admin panel.
 We don't implement a rich domain model for it and we don't use CQRS.
 It is less important to have much focus on it.

 ## Workspace